Robert Anstruther (soldier): Battle of Carberry

+Later life

 Anstruther continued at Inchkeith under Regent Moray and received wages for soldiers there in June 1568 including Bartraham Companye, William Lowriestoun, Julian Rowan, David Scraling, George Lafont, John Carruthers, and Archie Blackwood.

 In January 1568 Regent Moray authorised the demolition of the fort and granted Anstruther the use and sale of salvaged materials from the accommodation including slates, roof timbers, doors, windows, iron yetts, and storage girnels.
 In February 1568 Moray granted him lands and the castle at Ormiston in Eckford and "Goven's lands" at Maxton in Roxburghshire, which had been forfeited by James Ormiston for treason for his involvement in the murder of Lord Darnley.

+An entry in the register of burials at Anstruther gives his date of death as 20 November 1583, and describes him as an "enseinzie to the Scottis Garde in France".